hardbulls/baseball-scoreboard/README.md

 # Baseball Scoreboard

-A customizable Baseball Scoreboard as a web component.
+Customizable Baseball Scoreboard as a web component.
+Great for usage in a live ticker web application.

 ## Usage